-- 2 On the Windows PC, open Parallels Transporter Agent by clicking the Start menu and choosing All Programs > Parallels > Parallels Transporter Agent. - 3 Select External storage and click Continue.
+- 2 On the Windows PC, open Parallels Transporter Agent by clicking the Start menu and choosing All Applications > Parallels > Parallels Transporter Agent. - 3 Select External storage and click Continue.
 Parallels Transporter Agent collects information about the Windows PC. - 4 If you want to log in to Windows automatically whenever you start up Windows, select Enable Automatic Logon and specify the Administrator's password.
-When ready, click Continue. - 5 Choose what you want to transfer; - System only: this option allows you to transfer the operating system and applications only.
-If you choose it, go to step 7. - System and documents: this option allows you to transfer the operating system, applications, and user's files like pictures, documents, downloads, music, videos, etc. - 6 If you chose to transfer system and documents in the previous step, choose how you want to transfer the user's files: - Transfer to Windows: If you choose this option, the user's files will be transferred to the resulting virtual machine and will not be accessible from OS X. You can make them accessible from OS X later by sharing Windows with OS X (p.
-52). - Transfer to Mac: If you choose this option, the user's files will be transferred to the corresponding folders in OS X. The resulting virtual machine will have access to these files as well because it will be configured to share folders with OS X.
+When ready, click Continue. - 5 Choose what you want to transfer; - System only: this option allows you to transfer the operating system and applications only. - System and documents: this option allows you to transfer the operating system, applications, and user's files like pictures, documents, downloads, music, videos, etc. - 6 If you choose System only in step 5, you will have to use Apple Migration Assistant to transfer the user's files. - 7 Choose where you want to store your data.
+You can also click Customize and select which Windows volumes to migrate.